Non accounting degree entry pathway

 - Any non-accounting tertiary qualification (irrespective of when the qualification was awarded) that is assessed as equivalent to an AU or NZ Bachelor degree; and

-- Completed an Institute accredited conversion study to meet all core knowledge areas or, passed required units in the Chartered Accountants Foundations pathway.
+- Completed an accredited conversion study to meet all core knowledge areas or, passed required units in the Chartered Accountants Foundations pathway.

-Institute accredited conversion course
+Chartered Accountants ANZ accredited conversion course

 Before commencement of your conversion course, you will need to apply for a qualification assessment by completing the Standard Assessment Form.
 When the assessment is complete, the Institute will send you a letter of assessment indicating which subjects require further study.